Kellur0/Kellur0/README.md

 - Dashboard development
 - Process optimization
 - Data visualization and storytelling

+## 🔍 What I Bring
+- Strong analytical and problem-solving skills
+- Expertise in Python, SQL, R, and advanced Excel
+- Experience with machine learning, data pipelines, and BI tools
+- Ability to communicate insights clearly to technical and non-technical stakeholders

 I'm passionate about making data understandable and impactful.
 I love uncovering trends, patterns, and opportunities that help drive informed decisions and solve real business challenges.